 If you need further assistance, please email email@example.com

 Adjusting the Audio Buffer size can assist with this issue.
-The audio buffer size can be adjusted on the Settings screen and also in the Configuration Step 2/6 "Sound Quality Test".
-(The configuration is accessible via the Settings screen).
+The audio buffer size can be adjusted on the Settings screen.

-While 256 kb is the recommended buffer size for most computers, if you are experiencing crackly or stuttering audio try moving the slider to the right to increase the audio buffer size (just over 500 kb often suits older computers).
+If you are experiencing crackly or stuttering audio, try moving the slider to the right to increase the audio buffer size.
 If this does not solve the issue then it may be that your computer does not meet the minimum system requirements.
-If this is not the issue and you would like further assistance, please email email@example.com
+If this is not the issue and you would like further assistance, please email firstname.lastname@example.org

 The first and most important point: If your MIDI keyboard is not being detected, please do NOT assume it is a fault with the Musiah software.
 In all honesty, this particular issue is NEVER due to a fault with the Musiah software.
 It is always due to issues such as those described below.